rondiamond/Reduxion-iOS/README.md

 ~

 ### Future Milestones
-- SwiftUI and Combine in the sample app
+- SwiftUI and Combine (and other modernizations) in the sample app

 ~